 With a full time job, two popular trading styles are swing trading and day trading.

 Swing trading is used mainly by people who cannot spend too much time in front of the computer during the day.
 It is about following short trends.
-You analyse the graphs over the weekend or evening and place your orders in advance, according to your analyses.
+You analyze the graphs over the weekend or evening and place your orders in advance, according to your analyzes.
 With this method you’ll open fewer positions.
 You’ll also need to be more patient to see the results.

 Day trading focuses primarily on price movements during the trading day.
 Positions usually aren’t kept open for longer than one day (or the end of your day).
 Day trading requires a high degree of concentration and commitment to succeed.